-A Master’s dissertation is completely different from an undergraduate dissertation.
+A Master’s dissertation is completely different from a Bachelor’s dissertation.
 The expectations of the markers are higher, and you need to be careful in terms of meeting the guidelines.
 There are several points that you need to keep in mind while writing a Master’s dissertation.
 Students are often unaware of the nuances of a master’s dissertation.
 So, here is the ultimate guide to writing a Master’s dissertation:

 Choose the right support system